jianiGe/spm4950/README.md

 # spm4950
-repository for neuroimaging data and analysis scripts used in the course Neurocognitive Methods & Data Analysis (SoSe24) at FU-Berlin
+Repository for Neurocognitive Methods & Data Analysis (SoSe24) at FU Berlin.
+Contains neuroimaging data and analysis scripts using SPM12.